Mediterranean Rug | Video Tutorial

 - Level: beginner

-- Construction: flat woven from the center outwards
+- Construction: woven flat from the center outwards

 How to weave the Mediterranean Rug